tsaulic/pycount/README.md

 very close to zero, so I'm not expecting anything :D)

 **TODO**
-* add support for single file and multiple paths
+* add support for single file
 * add rules to separate comments based on type of file
 * improve speed, always
 * write tests